Nicholaswogan/PhotochemPy/examples/fortran_example/README.md

 # Fortran Example
-To use this fortran example, compile the code with `./gfortran_compile`.
+To use this fortran example, compile the code with the command `make`.